mflage/weewx-Weather34/www/README.md

 A live example of Weather34 WeeWX skin can be seen at https://claydonsweather.org.uk

-# Credits

-Brian Underdown, the original designer of the Weather34 template whose original design was used to create this WeeWX skin.

-Gary Roderick for his original coding of Highcharts for WeeWX.

-Jerry Dietrich who's coding work is responsible for this upgrade.
-Also for his patience with me in grounding my regular flights of fantasy into workable realities.

-My small band of testers.

-William.

-The creators of WeeWX without which there would be no point.

 # Weather34 Historic Timeline of design 2014-2019
 https://weather34.com/homeweatherstation/weather34timeline/weather34timeline.html